reddf/Hello_5th_Try/README.md

 Humans, this is your second warning--we come in Peace!
 Ask the people of Mar, they will tell you how peaceful we are.

+This is your third warning!
+Attention humans, this is your third warning!

+Humans, this is your fourth warning!
+Humans this is your fourth warning!

+Attention!
+Attention!
+All humans you are hereby order to comply!

+Attention all humans!
+This is your finally warning!
+Comply NOW!